ozgung/super-resolution/README.md

 ## Deep Back-Projection Networks

 A PyTorch implementation of the [Deep Back-Projection Networks For Super-Resolution](https://www.toyota-ti.ac.jp/Lab/Denshi/iim/members/muhammad.haris/projects/DBPN.html) paper (CVPR'18).
-This code is oncomplete at the moment.
+This code is incomplete at the moment.

 Note: Authors of the paper provide the original PyTorch implementation: https://github.com/alterzero/DBPN-Pytorch